Workers in manufacturing plants and factories may have unknowingly damaged their lungs because of the exposure to hazardous chemicals.

 There are a few proven methods to helping teens become safer drivers.

-Seat Belts: Of the teens who died in passenger vehicle crashes in 2014, approximately 53% were not wearing a seat belt at the time of the crash.
+Seat Belts: Of the teens (ages 16-19) who died in passenger vehicle crashes in 2015, approximately 47% were not wearing a seat belt at the time of the crash.
 Research shows that seat belts reduce serious crash-related injuries and deaths by about half.

 Stay Sober: Enforcing minimum legal drinking age laws and zero blood-alcohol tolerance laws for drivers under age 21 are recommended.